+Aaron Scheidies v.
 USA Triathlon, International Triathlon Union, and 3-D Racing LLC

-The case was resolved in August 2012 when Judge Patrick J. Dugan ruled that no blackout glasses were to be worn by any visually impaired athlete and the defendants agreed to have Scheidies help rewrite the rules of accommodation in races for the visually impaired.
+The case was resolved in August 2012 when Federal Judge Patrick J. Dugan of the Eastern District of Michigan ruled that no blackout glasses were to be worn by any visually impaired athletes.
+In addition, the defendants agreed to have Scheidies help rewrite the rules of accommodation in races for the visually impaired.